fky2015/cloud-ladder-presentation/public/example.md

   - and does not allow fine grain control over which part of the superclass interface is inherited.

 > Inheritance describes an is-a relationship.
-Implementing an interface describes a can-do relationship.
+<br> Implementing an interface describes a can-do relationship.

 --